davidryan59/music-sequencer-matlab-excel-audacity/example_data/output/README_output_dir.md

-(This directory will contain example .wav outputs)
+(This directory contains sample .wav outputs, along with the .csv output which is timestamped)